vitalics/rslike/packages/std/README.md

 r.unwrap(); // 123
 ```

+### UndefinedBehaviorError

+Error that occurs when an operation is not supported, or when result is unpredictable.

 ### Option

 Type `Option` represents an optional value: every `Option` is either `Some` and contains a value, or `None`, and does not. `Option` have a number of uses: